Social | Community

 • Four Bridgestone volunteers with deep connections to the region helped clean up mud and assisted with logistics to distribute essential products to affected areas.

-Support for victims and areas affected by the 2024 Noto Peninsula Earthquake (Japan)
+Ongoing support for victims and areas affected by the 2024 Noto Peninsula Earthquake (Japan)

 Leveraging its various strengths, Bridgestone will continue working in these ways to contribute to local communities.